|

 leading to

-This subgroup, characterized by and
+This subgroup, characterized by

 to